prasanna-lmsace/moodle-theme_boost_union/README.md

 With these settings, you can overwrite the Bootstrap colors which are used within the Moodle GUI.

+##### Navbar

+With this setting, you can change the navbar color from the default light navbar to a dark one or a colored one.

+#### Tab "Activity Branding"

+In this tab there are the following settings:

 ##### Activity icon colors

 With these settings, you can overwrite the activity icon colors which are used within courses.

+##### Activity icon purposes

+With these settings, you can override the activity icon background color which is defined by the activity's purpose (and which is a hardcoded plugin feature in each activity).

 ##### Activity icons